Karthik26-07/app-employee-management/README.md

-# Fullstack Project with React and Node.js
+# Fullstack Employee management Project with React and Node.js

 This project is a fullstack application with a React frontend (using Vite) and a Node.js backend server.
 The project is structured with separate folders for the client and server.